uiowa/uiowa/users/index.md

 # User Management and Roles

 When you login to your site, you will be assigned a role.
-The default roles are editor and webmaster.
+The default roles are editor, publisher, and webmaster.
 Editors are mostly responsible for content management.
-Webmasters have elevated permissions to handle more administrative tasks, like managing users.
+Publishers and Webmasters have elevated permissions to handle more administrative tasks, like managing users.